Ugochukwu111/Dilux/strategy.md

   Visual Proof.
 Show evidence of success and quality.
   Message: Our Vision.
 Your Asset.
 (High-quality, professional images/renders of completed or ongoing projects in prime areas).
+  (Call to action btn to the properties page)

 # 6.Leadership & Expertise
   Humanize the Brand.
 Show the experts behind the promise.